+There were no incremental efficiency improvements identified at electric production facilities for the 2020-2021 biennium.
 Energy Efficiency staff regularly consults with Generation staff to ascertain potential of efficiency upgrades when generating equipment or office measure replacement is planned.
+This assessment included all hydro and thermal plants operated by PSE in the state of Washington.
 When cost-effective projects are developed, PSE will include these in its savings reports.